JoemarDeVera/WalmartSalesDatasetAnalysis/README.md

 What is the best average rating per day of the week?

-Which day of the week has the best average ratings per branch?

 What is the average customer rating per branch by time of day?

 Which time of day does each branch receive the most customer ratings?